 Photo: January 1999 article from the archives of Kosovar newspaper Koha Ditore, describing ethnic Albanians' use of Nike's "JUST DO IT" slogan to call for NATO intervention in the Kosovo War

-My name is Cameron Mailhot, and I am a PhD candidate in the Department of Government at Cornell University.
+My name is Cameron Mailhot, and I am an assistant professor in the School of Government and Public Policy at the University of Arizona.

-My research broadly falls into the fields of international security and conflict, peacekeeping, peacebuilding and statebuilding, and democratization.
-More specifically, I study the short- and long-term impacts that the international community has on societies undergoing post-conflict and post-authoritarian transitions, with a focus on Eastern Europe and the Balkans, in particular.
+Broadly, my work contributes to the study of international organizations, peace and conflict processes, statebuilding, and post-conflict reconstruction.
+More specifically, I study the short- and long-term role that the international community plays in countries' political (post-conflict and post-authoritarian) transitions.
+While my work is global, I often focus on Eastern Europe.
 I am furthermore interested in understanding the determinants of social and political trust in these contexts and the ways in which compounded legacies of violence and repression shape state-society relations.
 Relatedly, I also study the politics of intergroup relations.
 I have conducted fieldwork in Kosovo, Liberia, and Lithuania.
+I received my PhD from Cornell University in 2023.

 I grew up on the Cuyuna Range, a former iron mining community in Northern Minnesota with a deep national history and strong international ties.
 I enjoy skiing, swimming, weightlifting, and baking in my free time, and I am endlessly in search of the best potato-based recipe.
 I am also an advocate for other first-generation, low-income students in higher education and academia, more broadly.
 If there's any way I can help, please, do reach out!